 Moss Stitch Instructions

 This is the set up I prefer to use for this stitch.
-There are other modifications to get started!
+There are other modifications to get started so other patterns may vary.

 You can find a more detailed moss stitch tutorial (including video) here.